okonomichiyaki/supercat/051-influence-principles.md

 - any non-Vox card with any other non-Vox card attached to it
 	- *(for example, a Guild card with an attached Faithful card, or a Guild card with an attached lore card. but NOT a Vox card with an attached Faithful card, etc.)*

+## non-Critical cards

+When procedures direct bot to Influence or Secure any other Court card, select cards from the priority list below.

+- captives
+- contend an undeclared ambition
+- grow a lead in a declared ambition
+- Weapon icon
+- grow a lead in an undeclared ambition

 ## Tie-breaking

-When choosing between two or more cards which are otherwise equal in priority, use the following priorities to select a card to influence.
+When choosing between two or more cards (either Critical or non-Critical) which are otherwise equal in priority, use the following priorities to select a card to influence.

-- uncontested card
+- uncontested card, if bot can influence with 2 agents
 - card with attached Faithful, Guild, or lore card
 - card which would take most captives
 - "Loyal" card matching an Outrage type *(for example, "Loyal Marines" if bot has Weapon Outrage)*
-- card with more keys.
+- card with more keys

 <div class="pagebreak"> </div>